BA (Honours)/MArt The Art of Visual Effects (Integrated Masters)

 Craft (30 credits)

-The outline of this module’s syllabus covers state-of-the-art software and hardware, SaaS development, technical innovation for the creative industries and distribution platform innovation.
+The outline of this module’s syllabus covers industry-standard software and hardware, SaaS development, technical innovation for the creative industries and distribution platform innovation.
 The overall objective of this module is for students to strive for technical excellence in all that they do, including creating products, services and everyday user experiences.

 Process (30 credits)